dsyph3r/symblog-docs/docs/configuration-and-templating.rst

     <title>{% block title %}symblog{% endblock %} - symblog</title>

 The first thing you'll notice is the alien ``{%`` tag.
 Its not HTML, and its definitely not PHP.
 This is one of the 3 Twig tags.
-This tag is the Twig 'Do something' tag.
+This tag is the Twig ``Do something`` tag.
 It is used to execute statements such as control statements and for defining block elements.
 A full list of
 `control structures <http://www.twig-project.org/doc/templates.html#list-of-control-structures>`_
 can be found in the Twig Documentation.
 The Twig block we have defined in the